-Brian Freeman: Okay.
-We’re in the living room.
-To give a little orientation where we’re at here.
-This is where the old fireplace was.
-This is the far side.
-Here’s our stairs going up to the second story.
-We got posts there that are bearing.
-We have our kitchen on this side over here.
-What the issue is is this area right here, this is the wall from the upstairs, second story.
-They have transferred the load onto these joists at mid-span and there is nothing underneath it.
+Right now, I’m filming in the living room.
+To give a little orientation of where we’re at here, this is where the old fireplace was, this is the far side, and here we have the stairs going up to the second story.
+These old posts are bearing weight.
+Over here we have our kitchen on this side.
+The issue we face is this wall from the upstairs, second story.
+The weight load is transferred onto these joists, mid span, and there is nothing underneath to support the weight.
 There is no beam here.
-Those are the 2×6 studs that are running down and they’re just scabbed onto the side of the ceiling joists.
+Those are 2x4s that are just scabbed onto the side of the ceiling joists.

 We need to put a new beam in here.
-We want to put a flush beam in.
-So, we get rid of everything, and we don’t have anything dropping down, if it can fit.
-What they did here, these beams, if you look over here, these beams are sagging.
-There’s probably about an inch, maybe a two-inch sag in this beam here in front of me.
-And there’s, even more, sag in this beam here right over the kitchen.
-When they put the second floor on, they shimmed to get it level.
+We want to install a flush beam, if it can fit, so that we don’t have anything dropping down after drywall and paint.
+You can see that these beams over here are sagging.
+There’s probably a one inch, maybe a two-inch sag in this beam.
+If you look in the kitchen, there’s even more sag in that beam.
+When the previous carpenters put the second floor on, they shimmed the floor to make it level.
 You can see the shims here.
-There are a lot more shims in the center of the beam where it’s lowest versus on this side there is very little.
-There’s actually not one in that one, but you can see there that there’s only about an inch and a half versus over here it’s close to two and a half inches or more, in the center.
+There are a lot more shims in the center of the beam where it’s lowest as opposed to the side, where there is less.
+That one is actually missing a shim, but you can see that there’s only about 1.5 inches, rather than the center, which is nearly 2.5 inches or more, in the center.

-I think actually this area here, we have about 14.5 inches from the bottom of the floor sheeting on the second floor to the low point on this ceiling joist.
-We have about 14.5 inches for a beam, a flush beam to go in this space.
-We’re going to put new joists in here depending on what the fix is or we will scab another joist on the side of these ones and make it flat to get that bow out of the ceiling.
-So, we’ll go back all the way over to this outside bearing wall.
+We have about 14.5 inches from the bottom of the floor sheeting on the second floor to the low point on this ceiling joist.
+That gives us about 14.5 inches to fit in a flush beam, which will hide in the ceiling.
+After the beam is in, we will install new joists here, depending on what the best fix is, or we will scab another joist on the side of these ones to make the ceiling flat and remove the bow.
+We will straighten the ceiling all the way over to this outside bearing wall.

-The other thing we’ll have to do underneath this beam is we’re going to somehow figure out how to get posts along this beam line in this room to support these beams.
-The number of posts will depend on the length of the beams.
-This beam right here, there was nothing underneath it.
-No post.
-It’s just toenailed on each ceiling joist running along the whole span of these here.
-That’s just hanging up there is all it’s doing.
-It’s really not doing a whole lot.
-And the same thing here.
-This is the other beam that’s close to the outside bearing wall.
-That one’s just hanging, it’s just hanging there.
+The other thing we need to do underneath this beam is somehow figure out how to install posts along this beam line.
+The posts we want to install in this room will support these beams.
+This beam right here has nothing underneath it, no post, it’s just toenail onto each ceiling joist, which run along the entire span.
+That beam is just hanging up there and not doing a whole lot.
+We have this same situation here.
+This other beam, which is close to the outside bearing wall, that beam is just hanging as well.

-But over here where they headed out for the fireplace that was torn out, this masonry fireplace, this has been left in with a post going down just to support these few joists that are right here that aren’t being supported by that fireplace any longer.
+Over here, where the carpenters headed out for the torn-out fireplace, this has been left in with a post going down that supports these few joists right here.
+These joists are no longer supported by that previous fireplace.